anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #estat title='Representation of pledge enroll status telemetry' artwork-align="left"}

-Once the registrar-agent has collected the information, it can connect to the registrar-agent to provide the status responses to the registrar.
+Once the registrar-agent has collected the information, it can connect to the registrar to provide it with the status responses.

 ### Telemetry Voucher Status and Enroll Status Handling (Registrar-Agent to Domain Registrar) {#exchanges_uc2_4}